matteosox/tubthumper/.github/CONTRIBUTING.md

 For import ordering, we use [isort](https://pycqa.github.io/isort/).
 To get imports ordered correctly, run the `test/isort.sh` shell script. isort configuration can be found in the `pyproject.toml` file at the root of the repo.

 isort is setup to discover Python files recursively from the root of the repo, ignoring files and directories matching any `.gitignore` files.
+To add more Python files for import ordering, edit `test/isort.sh`.

+### shfmt Shell Script Formatting

+_TL;DR: Run `test/shfmt.sh -w` to format your shell scripts._

+We use [shfmt](https://github.com/mvdan/sh) for shell script formatting.
+To format your shell scripts, run the `test/shfmt.sh -w` shell script to get all your spaces in a row. shfmt configuration can be found in the `.editorconfig` file at the root of the repo.

+shfmt is setup to discover all shell script files recursively from the root of the repo.
+To add more shell scripts for formatting, edit `test/shfmt.sh`.

 ### Pylint Code Linting